HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 In order to invoke this action in the simulation, it should be created in the `FullSimActions::Build()` method.

-If one wants to use different sets of user actions without a need to recompile FCCSW, one may implement his own implementation of `GVUserActionInitialization`.
+However, if one uses interchangeably different 'sets' of user actions and do not want to recompile FCCSW with every change (addition/deletion) of user action in `FullSimActions`, it is possible to create another implementation(s) of `G4VUserActionInitialization`.
 In that case, a relevant GAUDI tool should be created, basing on `G4FullSimActions`.
-Its name should follow the convention of adding a prefix "G4" to the name of the class that it creates.
+Its name should follow the convention of adding a prefix "G4" to the name of the class (implementation of `G4VUserActionInitialization` that it creates.
 ___

 ## 4. Simulation in GAUDI algorithm G4SimAlg

-Simulation algorithm handles all the communication between other algorithms and G4SimSvc.
+Simulation algorithm handles all the communication between other algorithms and `G4SimSvc`.

-It takes as input **genParticles** the EDM MCParticleCollection.
+It takes as input **genParticles** the EDM `MCParticleCollection`.

 Also, a list of names to the output-saving tools can be specified in **outputs**.

 ### 4.1.
 Event Processing

 For each execution of the algorithm an EDM `MCParticleCollection` is translated into `G4Event` using the method `G4SimAlg::EDM2G4()`.
 At the translation time, for each `G4PrimaryParticle` `sim::ParticleInformation` is created with a reference to the EDM's `MCParticle`.
-This can be used further eg. in the saving output tool.
+This can be used further e.g. in the saving output tool.

-A translated G4Event is passed to G4SimSvc and after the simulation is done, it is retrieved.
+A translated `G4Event` is passed to `G4SimSvc` and after the simulation is done, it is retrieved.
 Here all (if any) saving tools are called.
 Finally, an event is terminated.

 ### 4.2.
 Output

-Saving the output from a simulated G4Event is performed by tools deriving from an interface IG4SaveOutputTool.
+Saving the output from a simulated `G4Event` is performed by tools deriving from an interface `IG4SaveOutputTool`.
 Tools may have the data outputs specified.
-A method ::SaveOutput(const G4Event &aEvent) is meant to retrieve any useful information and save it to EDM.
+A method `IG4SaveOutputTool::SaveOutput(const G4Event &aEvent)` is meant to retrieve any useful information and save it to EDM.
-Useful information means eg. hits collections (`G4HCofThisEvent`) or anything stored in an implementation of G4VUserEventInformation, G4VUserEventInformation, G4VUserTrackInformation, G4VUserPrimaryParticleInformation etc.
+Useful information means e.g. hits collections (`G4HCofThisEvent`) or anything stored in an implementation of `G4VUserEventInformation`, `G4VUserEventInformation`, `G4VUserTrackInformation`, `G4VUserPrimaryParticleInformation` etc.

 Existing tools store hits collections from the tracker detectors (`G4SaveTrackerHits`) or calorimeters (`G4SaveCalHits`).